O’Connor, Rantanen each score twice as Avs beat Preds 5-3 - WHIZ News

 DENVER (AP) — Logan O’Connor and Mikko Rantanen each scored twice Thursday and the Colorado Avalanche beat the Nashville Predators 5-3 on a night when the team paid tribute to longtime color analyst Peter McNab following his death earlier this week.

-O’Connor had two goals within a 1:25 span during a four-goal second period that helped the Avalanche take control.
+O’Connor had two goals in 1:25 during a four-goal second period that helped the Avalanche take control.
 The team showed few signs of jet lag in its return from Finland, where Colorado recently completed a two-game sweep of Columbus as part of the NHL Global Series.

 The Avalanche played with heavy hearts in memory of McNab, the former NHL player turned broadcaster who died Sunday at 70.
 He revealed in late summer of 2021 that he was battling cancer.

-The team showed a video tribute and held a moment of appreciation for McNab.
+The team showed a video tribute and held a moment of appreciation for him.

 Evan Rodrigues also scored and Nathan MacKinnon had two assists to go with his eight shots for the Avalanche.
 Alexandar Georgiev finished with 32 saves to move to 7-1-1 this season.